nicolasrenteria/memorygame/README.md

 # Pre-work - *Memory Game*

-**Monotone** is a Light & Sound Memory game to apply for CodePath's SITE Program.
+**Monotone Squares** is a Light & Sound Memory game to apply for CodePath's SITE Program.

 Submitted by: **NICOLAS RENTERIA**